Billy Graham, 'America's pastor,' dead at age 99

 "When it comes to spiritual things, my wife has had the greatest influence on my ministry," Graham said of Bell, who died in June 2007.

 Graham's body will arrive at the Billy Graham Training Center in Asheville on Thursday.
 On Saturday, a private family prayer service will take place and a motorcade will transport the body to the Billy Graham headquarters in Charlotte, DeMoss said.
-The body will lie in repose at the Graham Family Homeplace with a closed casket from 8 a.m. to 10 p.m. on at least Monday and Tuesday but that could be extended, he said.
+The body will lie in repose at the Graham Family Homeplace with a closed casket from 8 a.m. to 10 p.m. on at least Monday and Tuesday, he said.

+Graham's body will also be brought to the U.S. Capitol Rotunda in Washington, D.C. next Wednesday, where the body will lie in honor until March 1, House Speaker Paul Ryan's office announced Thursday.
+The public will be able to pay their respects.

 The private funeral service will be held on March 2 under a tent in front of the Billy Graham Library, in a tribute to a famous crusade Graham conducted in Los Angeles in 1949 that earned him national prominence, and which was held under a tent dubbed the "canvas cathedral," DeMoss said.